lafourcadep/S2TXA/README.md

 ## Description

-The S2TXA algorithm performs basic and computational cheap operations on the deformation gradient tensor to extract :
+The S2TXA algorithm performs basic and computationally cheap operations on the deformation gradient tensor to extract :
   - normalized slip direction
-  - normalizde slip plane
+  - normalized slip plane

 See the following publication for details: